Canadian Health Measures Survey (CHMS)

 7) other dwellings without household composition or with all ages outside the ones above.

-Third stage: the persons in the household at the time of interview are stratified in two ages groups prior to selection: 3 to 11 year old and 12 to 79 year old.
+Finally, at the third stage, the persons in the household at the time of interview are stratified in two age groups prior to selection: 3 to 11 year-olds and 12 to 79 year-olds.

 For the full sample, at the first stage, a sample of 16 collection sites was required.
 The sites were allocated by region: Atlantic (2), Quebec (4), Ontario (6), Prairies (2) and British Columbia (2).
 Within each region, sites were sorted according to the size of their population and whether or not they belonged to a census metropolitan area.
 Within the Prairies and Atlantic regions, they were first sorted by province.
 Sites were then randomly selected using a systematic sampling method with probability proportional to the size of each site's population.